Utility Information

 Check for a possible leak by turning off everything in the house and then looking at your water meter.
 It should not be moving at all.
 If it is moving, you have a leak somewhere in your house.
 Not all water leaks are visible or audible.

 If you suspect a leak in your toilet, put a few drops of food coloring in the tank when it is full.
 Do not flush and let it sit for half an hour.
 If the color appears in the bowl without flushing, you have a leak.
 Make sure to flush immediately after this experiment to avoid staining the tank.
-Another common type of toilet leak is caused by an improperly adjusted or broken fill (ball cock) valve.
-If the float is set too high or if the shut-off valve fails to close completely, water will continue to enter the tank and flow in to the overflow tube.
+Another type of toilet leak is caused by an improperly adjusted or broken fill (ball cock) valve.
+If the float is set too high or if the shut-off valve fails to close completely, water will continue to enter the tank and flow into the overflow tube.
 This type of leak can be seen simply by taking the tank top off and observing if water is flowing into the overflow tube once the tank is full.

 A leaking faucet is frequently the result of a bad rubber washer.
 The washer on a sink is typically located under the handle.
 A washer is relatively easy to replace with the right tools.
 It does require shutting off the water under the sink, and removing the handle.
 Check local home centers or the Internet (keywords “repairing leaky faucets”) for help on how to repair faucet leaks.